awsdocs/amazon-eks-user-guide/doc_source/update-stack.md

 # Updating an Existing Worker Node Group<a name="update-stack"></a>

-This topic helps you to update an existing AWS CloudFormation worker node stack with a new AMI\.
+This topic helps you to update an existing AWS CloudFormation unmanaged worker node stack with a new AMI\.
 You can use this procedure to update your worker nodes to a new version of Kubernetes following a cluster update, or you can update to the latest Amazon EKS\-optimized AMI for an existing Kubernetes version\.

+**Important**
+This topic covers worker node updates for unmanaged node groups\.
+If you are using [Managed Node Groups](managed-node-groups.md), see [Updating a Managed Node Group](update-managed-node-group.md)\.

 The latest default Amazon EKS worker node AWS CloudFormation template is configured to launch an instance with the new AMI into your cluster before removing an old one, one at a time\.
 This configuration ensures that you always have your Auto Scaling group's desired count of active instances in your cluster during the rolling update\.